-G. Mandatory Mortality Reviews
+G. Mortality Reviews

-In the event a horse suffers a catastrophic injury or sudden death either during the course of a live race, during training hours or otherwise while on the grounds of the Racetrack, Racetrack may require the trainer, and/or any other individual associated with the training, racing, care or custody of such horse to participate in a mortality review meeting with Racetrack.
-Such review meetings shall be scheduled as soon as practical after such incidents occur.
+In the event a horse suffers a catastrophic injury or sudden death either during the course of a live race, during training hours or otherwise while on the grounds of the Racetrack, Racetrack shall require the trainer, and/or any other individual associated with the training, racing, care or custody of such horse to participate in a mortality review meeting with Racetrack.
+Such review meetings shall be scheduled as soon as practical after such incidents occur and such reviews may be deemed mandatory under rules of a federal authority.

-Furthermore, it is the responsibility of the trainer, or veterinarian for trainer, to report the death of any horse under their care or custody, regardless of reasons or circumstances, within eight (8) hours to the proper Racetrack racing official.
+Furthermore, it is the responsibility of the trainer, or veterinarian for trainer, to immediately report the death of any horse under their care or custody, regardless of reasons or circumstances, to the proper Racetrack racing official, or if required, to any regulatory or federal authority.
 No horse may be removed from the Racetrack grounds without such notification and authorization for removal by Racetrack.
 Racetrack reserves the right to require, at cost of trainer/owner of such horses, a necropsy, examination and removal of any horse that is euthanized or dies, for any reason, on the grounds of Racetrack.